kestal/univers/Magic/About magic.md

 A powerful temperature shaping could start a fire (preferentially on combustible matters) or extinguish it, but in general it will change the state of matter.
 Note also that a well calculated temperature shaping could provoke snowing, for example.

 ## The fireball case
 Lets imagine casting a fireball with this approach.
-You will basically need some combustible matter, like a little wood stick, to set it on fire and eventually throwing it.
+You will basically need some combustible matter, like a little wood stick, to set it on fire and eventually throw it.